plewis/deploy/JC_instructions.md

 # RevBayes information content
+You can set up the deploy script as normal, but we will only work with directory `rep`

-Change 'rep-template/sim/.conf' - add correct number of slow loci and comment out the existing number After setting up the g directory, run '. create-rb-folders.sh' run 'sbatch rb-prior.slurm' run 'sbatch rb-post.slurm'
+Change 'rep-template/sim/.conf' - add correct number of slow loci and comment out the existing number After setting up the g directory, run '. create-rb-folders.sh' run `sbatch rb-prior.slurm` run `sbatch rb-post.slurm`

-run 'sbatch td-rb-prior.slurm'
+run `sbatch td-rb-prior.slurm`
-run 'sbatch td-rb-post.slurm'
+run `sbatch td-rb-post.slurm`

+cd into `rep1/rb` directory and run `python3 calc-info-radius-rb.py`